-Advances in methods and technology reduce the labour required to work an estate.
+Advances in methods & technology reduce the labour required to work an estate.
 So former bound labourers are cast out into a regional labour pool without land or means.
 Some survive by becoming trading artisans serving the local market within the community of their former Hundred.
-[PDF]

 Within the noble Estates, ideas continue to develop.
 New methods of organising labour result in less labour being required.
 Since labourers are maintained at subsistence level, this means that less resources are needed to support the workforce required to achieve a given level of production.